DCC-EX/dcc-ex.github.io/docs/begin/comparison.rst

 As you can see from the points above and the `DCC Wiki <https://dccwiki.com/Command_Stations_List>`_ it is not a black-and-white comparison.
 Before proceeding with any system you should weigh up the pros and cons and come to a decision *you* feel comfortable with.

-You a welcome to join our `Discord Server <https://discord.gg/sWNPUsg8>`_ and discuss our products before you proceed.
+You are always welcome to join our `Discord Server <https://discord.gg/sWNPUsg8>`_ and discuss our products before you proceed.